Skip to content

 IVG Recommended Travel Vapes

-2400 Kit
+2400 4-in-1

-• Pocket-sized, pre-filled pod system with a rechargeable battery.
+• Pre-filled pod system with rechargeable battery

 Intense Salts

-• Available in 10mg and 20mg strengths, IVG Intense Salts come in 30 rich flavours.
+• Available in 10mg and 20mg strengths

 4. After You Land: Local Vaping Laws

-Status Countries What it Means for You
+Status Countries What it means for you

 Advice on using vapes abroad: Even if vaping is allowed, it’s smart to avoid using your device in airports, taxis, or crowded public places until you understand local norms.